Bill Gates Predicts 'What's At Stake' With Proposed Trump Foreign Aid Cuts

 "Historically, the U.S. has been a big funder for global health programs in general.
 About $1 in every $3 is from the U.S.," Murray says.
 "But for fighting HIV, about half of the money comes from the U.S."

-A big chunk of that funding comes from President's Emergency Plan for AIDS Relief, or PEPFAR, which George W. Bush launched in 2003.
-Since then, the U.S. has spent about $8 billion each year fighting HIV worldwide — which works out to about 0.2 percent of the federal budget.
+A big chunk of that funding comes from the President's Emergency Plan for AIDS Relief, or PEPFAR, which George W. Bush launched in 2003.
+Since then, the U.S. has spent about $8 billion each year fighting HIV worldwide, which works out to about 0.2 percent of the federal budget.

 Murray and his team estimated what would happen if total global funding for HIV was cut by 10 percent progressively until 2030.
 The death rate from HIV could shoot up by more than a third, the analysis predicts.
 That would mean that an additional 5.6 million people could die over that time period.
 And the rate of new HIV infections could surge back to what they were during the peak of the epidemic in the late 1990s.